rhea-finance/rhea-sdk/README.md

 ```

 - theme: widget theme for customization.
-- defaultTokenList: default tokens with ref whitelist into  token list in the widget.
+- defaultTokenList: default tokens with Rhea whitelist into  token list in the widget.
 - onSwap: Swap button triggers this function.
 - width: width of widget component.
 - height: height of widget component.